NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 - Domain updates are done per-domain
 	- Domains can update their content in between minor releases
 	- Those updates then are normally folded into the next minor release
+- Older versions never go away
+	- You can still use NIEM 1.0 (but shouldn't)
+- Migration
+	- Don't have to migrate
+	- May want to if a newer version gives you functionality you need (and you're already making changes)

 **NIEM Administration Organization**